Avaiga/taipy-doc/docs/manuals/gui/configuration.md

 Create a new Notebook by selecting the _New_ > _Python 3 (ipykernel)_ option located
 in the upper right corner of the Jupyter interface.<br/>
-And you can start creating the Notebook content.
+Then start creating the Notebook content.

 Enter the following code into the first Notebook cell:
 ```py linenums="1"